Cm3lp8/SandClock/README.md

 - This crate is currently in beta and has only been tested in my personal projects.
   Use it at your own risk.

+## License

+This project is licensed under the MIT OR Apache-2.0 License.